WarpZephyr/AcMsbEditor/README.md

 A rename feature is not yet added for msb param entries.
 A version edit feature is not yet added for msb param files.

+Config options for splitter distances are not yet added.
+This is minor and may be added later.

 There may be other limitations not yet listed.

 # Building